-From Media Management
+From the Media Section

-The media list includes a column called "Stage", showing which stage or stages a media item has been assigned to.
+The Media list includes a column called "Stages", showing which stage or stages a media item has been assigned to.
 Clicking on the name of a stage in this column will take you directly into that stage.